myfanforce/postgres-ssl-vault/RAILWAY_DEPLOYMENT.md

 2. Deploy this PostgreSQL image to Railway
 3. Import your data
 4. Update your application connection strings
-5. Migrate any vault secrets to the new system
+5. Migrate any secrets using pgsodium's cryptographic functions

-The Vault extension provides similar functionality to Supabase's secret management, making migration straightforward.
+The pgsodium extension provides robust cryptographic capabilities for secure data handling, making migration from Supabase straightforward.